-The typical customer of JJ X-Ray is an instrument scientist working at a synchrotron radiation facility, an x-ray free electron laser (XFEL) or at a neutron facility.
+The typical JJ X-Ray customer is an instrument scientist working at a synchrotron radiation facility, a free-electron laser (FEL), or at a neutron facility.
 Approximately 50 synchrotron radiation research facilities and 25 neutron research facilities exist and are located around the globe.
 The facilities are typically multilateral or run by a local government.
-For many years, JJ X-Ray has been delivering scientific instruments to several of these facilities.
+For many years, JJ X-Ray has delivered scientific instruments to several of these facilities.
 Please have a look at our reference list.

-A synchrotron radiation source is an accelerator-based source of exceptionally intense radiation of x-rays and ultra violet radiation.
-The radiation is produced in an electron storage ring with circumference ranging from a few tenths of meters to several hundred meters.
+A synchrotron radiation source is an accelerator-based source of exceptionally intense radiation of x-rays and ultraviolet radiation.
+The radiation is produced in an electron storage ring with a circumference ranging from a few tenths of meters to several hundred meters.
 The radiation is guided to the experiments through beamlines equipped with optical and beam-shaping components.
-JJ X-Ray delivers these components and an example of our deliveries is the two station beamline LS-CAT to the Argonne National Laboratory, USA.
+JJ X-Ray delivers these components, and an example of our deliveries is the two station beamline LS-CAT to the Argonne National Laboratory, USA.

-An x-ray free electron laser (XFEL) is one of the latest facility members of the field.
+A free-electron laser (FEL) is one of the latest facility members of the field.
 The electron lasers are based on linear accelerators that emit extremely intense laser beams in the x-ray area.
-Only a few such lasers are currently operating worldwide but more are in the construction phase.
+Only a few such lasers are currently operating worldwide, but more are in the construction phase.
 JJ X-Ray has been intensively involved in the instrumentation of these facilities from the very beginning.
 One of them is the LCLS at SLAC in California, where JJ X-Ray, among other things, has built the Large Offset Double Crystal Monochromators.